Caribou in Covid: Contests are running online as usual. Check out the FAQ for further questions.

 or mirrored/rotated versions of them are treated by our rules like any other linear chains, just having 2 boxes.
 These chains give the next player the option to take the chain or to play DD so they are treated like opened long chains which have least 3 boxes.

-Rule 6: The first player should try to make # of dots + # of long linear chains even and the second player odd.
+Rule 6: The first player should try to make the number of dots + the number of long linear chains even and the second player should try to make this value odd.

 nt = # of turns (# of times a player played consequential moves)